 Build a CMS for Your Company in Under an Hour

 by Adeyinka Adegbenro A content management system (CMS) is software used to manage the creation and editing of content, usually formatted articles containing images and videos.
-A very popular example of a CMS is the WordPress CMS.
-CMSs are very important tools for managing content because they make it easy to create, update, and delete data without any coding knowledge.
+Wordpress, Contentful, Gatsby, Drupal are popular examples of CMS.
+A CMS is a very important tools for managing content because they make it easy to create, update, and delete data without any coding knowledge.
 Appsmith is an open-source framework that helps developers build dashboards, workflows, pages, and CRUD apps very quickly.
-Appsmith allows you to build tools with little or no code, with the ability to connect to APIs or databases such as MongoDB, PostGreSQL, or MYSQL, as the case may be.
-You also get access to charts, widgets, and other customization tools for building a UI.
+Appsmith allows you to build tools with little or no code, with the ability to connect to APIs or databases such as MongoDB, PostgreSQL, or MySQL, as the case may be.
+You can also use charts, widgets, and other customization tools for building a UI.
 Appsmith has more flexibility than off-the-shelf options, and it’s fast to build and easy to maintain.
-In this article, you will learn how to set up Appsmith locally, create a new application, connect an API to it, and build a content management system using widgets and pages.
-Setting Up the Application and Database This section will focus on how to create a CMS as an Appsmith application, as well as how to set up and connect a SQL database for use in Appsmith.
-Create an Appsmith App

 For the purpose of this tutorial, you’re going to create a local instance of Appsmith using Docker.
 Read Appsmith’s documentation to set this up for your operating system.
 After going through those steps, visit http://localhost/ in your browser to see the local version of Appsmith.
 Create a local account to log in.
 Next, click the Create New button to create a new application and name it CMS.
 This takes you to an empty workspace with a sidebar.
 On the sidebar, you should see items such as Pages, API, and DB Queries.
-Connect to a Database To work with Appsmith, you need a data source.
-This can be in the form of an API or a database.
-Appsmith supports MongoDB, MySQL, and PostgreSQL among others.
-In this tutorial, you’ll connect to a local PostgreSQL database.
-To create the data models required for the CMS, go into the PostgreSQL command line, and create the database:

 CREATEDATABASE appsmith_cms;